Joe Bennett (rugby league): Retirement

-The 1917 was to be a short one for Bennett and saw his retirement from the sport.
+The 1917 season was to be a short one for Bennett and saw his retirement from the sport.
 In mid April he was elected on to the Newton Rangers committee at their annual meeting in Alexandra Hall.
 It is unclear if he played in Newton's first match of the season against Ponsonby on 19 May, but the Observer noted later in the week that "Opai Asher, Joe Bennett, L. [Len] Farrant, [Jim] Griffen, and Stanaway have been seen training".
 He missed their next three matches but returned for their 20–13 win over North Shore at the Devonport Domain on 16 June.
 The Observer said that it was "hard to individualise the red and white forwards, as they all played well, Bennett perhaps showing out to the most advantage.
 We notice by the way that he has not yet got rid of his habit of appealing to the referee for some breach, his arm in the air being very conspicuous at times".
 Then in their next match against Ponsonby on 30 June he came in for some criticism from the same newspaper who said "everybody seemed to play their best with the exception perhaps, of Bennett (Newton), who was undoubtedly short of a run and at times was a long way behind the play.
 He played well for the first quarter but after that tired very badly".
 He was to play no further matches in the season.
 He did not play again in 1918 nor in 1919.